chrismdp/cardpirates/rules/index.md

 If, when landing on an island, you have a face card in your hand *of the same suit* as an ace or higher face card on the island you have landed on, you may exchange the cards and place the higher card in your hand.

-You can only perform this exchange when first landing on the island, and you may not exchange a lower card for a higher one.
+You can only perform this exchange when first landing on the island, and you may not take a lower card in exchange for a higher one.

 These exchanges might represent the following plot lines: